 The lodge must work closely with appropriate council and district committees in carrying out the council camping promotion plan.
 The lodge adviser and lodge chief should be members of the council camping or program committee, and chapter advisers and chapter chiefs should be members of their respective district committees.
-The camping committee is responsible for camping promotion.
-It is not the role of the Order of the Arrow to assume total responsibility for camping promotion, but rather to give full support to the entire council and district camping program.
+The camping committees are responsible for camping promotion.
+It is not the role of the OA to assume total responsibility for camping promotion, but rather to give full support to the entire council and district camping program.
 This includes monthly unit camping as well as resident camp.